ZeroHungerAI/website/ZeroHunger.ai/content/en/_index.md

   featured_image: '../images/workshop.jpg'
 ---

-# Start your product now!
+# Start Your Product Today!

 Accelerate your Impact with Software and AI.

-## Tell us about your challenge
+## What's Your Challenge?

-Tell us about your challenge and how AI or software could help for a chance to have your product up and running in the first batch in 2023 or book a meeting immediately!
+Use the form below to tell us how software or AI can help you or the people you work with.
+Or, book a meeting now to turn your idea into a product in the next development cycle.

-## Together, we are the perfect team
+## Together, We're a Great Team

-We will provide you with the right people and resources.
-Within two months you will get a minumum viable product that solves your problem.
+We'll give you the right people and tools.
+In just two months, you'll have a simple version of your product that makes your work better.

-## We ensure continuous improvement and operations
+## We Keep Making Things Better

-Once the product is up and running, we reinvest all revenue and available funding into further development and sustainable operations.
-You can continue to steer the direction to ensure an increasingly useful application for your organization, projects and programmes.
+Once your product is working, we put all its revenue and available funding into making it better and keeping it running.
+Continue to guide the way, to ensure an increasingly useful application for your organization, projects and programmes.

 {{< form-contact action="https://fabform.io/f/-xMvsgp"  >}}

 ---

 # OR

 ---

 {{< rawhtml >}}